Use iCloud Drive with Keynote on Mac

 If you don’t have an Apple ID: Click Create Apple ID to get one, then sign in.

 Important: If you forget your Apple ID or its password, you can recover it on the Apple ID website.
 Though you can have more than one Apple ID, it’s not recommended.
 Purchases made using one Apple ID can’t be merged with those made using another Apple ID.

-With macOS Catalina 10.15 or later, if you don’t see the checkbox, click iCloud in the column on the left.
+With macOS Catalina 10.15 or later, if you don’t see the tick box, click iCloud in the column on the left.

-Click Options next to the iCloud Drive checkbox, then select the Keynote checkbox.
+Click Options next to the iCloud Drive tick box, then select the Keynote tick box.

 When iCloud Drive is turned off for Keynote on your Mac, new presentations you create or edits you make aren’t saved to iCloud.
 Similarly, new presentations you create or edits you make to presentations on your devices or on your other computers aren’t available in Keynote on your Mac.

 Presentations you create using Keynote for iCloud are automatically available in Keynote on your Mac, iPhone and iPad that are set up to use iCloud and signed in with the same Apple ID.
 Similarly, if you create a presentation using Keynote on iPhone, iPad or a Mac, the presentation appears automatically in Keynote for iCloud.